 DaAn Gene uses the Cavro ADP to meet their liquid handling needs for high pipetting precision in infection diagnostics.

-In 2013, BGI acquired an American company in Silicon Valley, called Complete Genomics, which helps them provide service in the US.
+More recently, BGI acquired an American company in Silicon Valley, called Complete Genomics, which helps them provide service in the US.
 A strong indicator if ever there was one of the growth of Chinese business in advanced life science applications.

 Genome sequencing expertise that drives opportunity

 One of the many companies treading the same path of BGI is DaAn Gene, which is now producing high quality instrumentation for diagnostic purposes².
 This includes diagnosing infectious diseases by genomic means, a much faster and more accurate method than old fashioned culturing.
 The result is faster diagnosis of patients, especially for life threatening diseases like MRSA, HBV, TB and fungal infections.

 As part of their mission to keep their instrumentation at the cutting edge, DaAn Gene chose to partner with Tecan for air displacement technology.
 This technique ensures zero contact between the sample and the instrument for absolute contamination-free operation, while maintaining high pipetting precision.

 Over the past several years, Chinese laboratories have increasingly focussed on DNA extraction and PCR (Polymerase Chain Reaction) based assays for infectious disease testing in blood banks, in addition to the more traditional immunoassay (ELISA) techniques.
 As a result, many are now choosing DaAn Gene instruments with Tecan components.

 China’s molecular diagnostics market is expanding fast.
 This is largely due to the large expanding volume of molecular testing for infectious diseases carried out in China using domestically produced kits, like those from DaAn Gene.
 These tests account for around three-quarters of China’s molecular market.